Infant Acid Reflux: How to Resolve it For Your Baby?

 Since you are reading this, I'm assuming you have a newborn that has been spitting up during or shortly after eating.
-This article will explain the causes of Infant Acid Reflux, whether to be concerned, and what you should do to help manage this problem for your baby.
+This article will explain the causes of Infant Acid Reflux, whether to be concerned and what you should do to help manage this problem for your baby.

 GER is the back flow of stomach contents (stomach acid, food, and fluids) back into the esophagus.
 Gastroesophageal refers to the stomach, the LES, and the esophagus; reflux means to flow back.
 Over 80% of babies have GER.
 It occurs most commonly during the first three months but may occur up to 18 months.
 This is perfectly normal and rarely indicates anything serious.

-This is a muscular valve located between the stomach and the esophagus.
+The LES is a muscular valve located between the stomach and the esophagus.
 Its function is to allow food and liquid to enter the stomach and then stay shut to keep stomach contents in the stomach.
 In newborns, the LES may not be fully developed and will not close sufficiently to keep stomach contents from backing up into the baby's esophagus.

-In rare instances, infant acid reflux, can indicate an underlying problem, like a food allergy, a blockage in the digestive system, a hiatal hernia, etc., but as stated, this is very rare.
-See Causes of infant reflux below for more info.
+As stated above, over 80% of infants spit up while feeding or shortly after.
+First of all, it is important to understand that this is perfectly normal and is rarely serious.
+In rare instances, infant acid reflux can indicate an underlying problem, like a food allergy, a blockage in the digestive system, a hiatal hernia, etc. Still, as stated, this is very rare.
+See the Causes of Infant Reflux below for more info.

 The following conditions increase the risk of your child having infant acid reflux: